lamphanviet/nodejs-chatrooms/README.md

 Example of using NodeJS to build a multiroom chat application.
 It works.
-This project is in Chapter 2 of this book: NodeJS In Action.
+This project is in Chapter 2 of the book: NodeJS In Action.
 This uses nodeJS with modules MIME and Socket.IO to create a simple chat application.
 Usage:
 <ol>